Lu3520/Lu_code/README.md

 # How to install Root
-Download the root file https://root.cern/install/all_releases/
+Download the root file from https://root.cern/install/all_releases/

 The binary root file is recommended for the local computer because it doesn't need to construct the specific environment in your local computer.